material-motion/material-motion/concepts/patterns.md

 >
 >     protocol Intention {}
 >
-> For languages without protocols, we recommend defining Intention as an empty abstract base class:
+> For programming languages without protocols, we recommend defining Intention as an empty base class:
 >
 >     abstract class Intention {}
 >